MycroftAI/documentation/_pages/skills-readme-md.md

 ### Edit and make a pull request (PR)
 This is the most direct and simplest method for Skill Authors if you have a clear idea of what changes need to be made.

-README.md files are writting using the Markdown syntax, which is a way to style text on the web.
+README.md files are written using the Markdown syntax, which is a way to style text on the web.
 If you aren't familiar with Markdown formatting, Github has an excellent [3 minute guide](https://guides.github.com/features/mastering-markdown/) to get you started.

 #### How to
 **1. Edit the file**